 It is important to keep in mind that you will face competitors for the stories you want to write – who doesn’t want to turn this hobby into their career? – so to stay ahead, you will want to hone your writing skills into tip top shape.

 You will more than likely be submitting pitches rather than entire articles to potential clients, so you need to be on point with your grammar, style, and voice.
 Emphasize the things that give you a unique perspective while maximizing your appeal to your audience.
+Keep in mind you don’t have to be a general “game reviewer”, and you can focus on niche areas of gaming as an expert.
+For example, you could write exclusively about Xbox games, sandbox games, or even mobile games.

 While there are a multitude of writing opportunities online, don’t forget that you can often triple (or even more) your earning potential if you get in with physical magazine editors, who sometimes pay as much as $1 a word.